Our Lady of Palmar: Marian apparition

-On 15 October 1968 Clemente Domínguez y Gómez and Manuel Corral visited the apparition site for the very first time.
-On 30 September 1969 Domínguez y Gómez claimed to have a vision of Jesus Christ and Saint Padre Pio of Pietrelcina.
-Later that year, on the eighth and fifteenth of December, he claimed to have visions of the Blessed Virgin Mary.
+On 15 October 1968 Clemente Domínguez y Gómez (a collector at the Compañía Sevillana de Electricidad) and Manuel Corral (a lawyer) visited the apparition site for the first time.
+They became regular visitors, prying on the pilgrims and the so-called "seers" who displayed ecstatic or in trance-like states.
+On 30 September 1969, Domínguez y Gómez claimed to have a vision of Jesus Christ and Padre Pio, a saint and well-known stigmatist.
+Later that year, on the 8th and 15th of December, he claimed to have visions of the Blessed Virgin Mary.
 He also claimed to experience stigmata and other Holy Wounds.
-According to Domínguez y Gómez, the Virgin Mary and Jesus Christ both communicated to him that the Tridentine Mass was the only correct form of Mass and that the Mass of Paul VI was blasphemy.
+According to Domínguez y Gómez, the Virgin Mary and Jesus Christ both communicated to him that the Tridentine Mass was the only correct form of Mass and that the New Order of Mass was blasphemy.
 There were also warnings that Freemasons and Communists were infiltrating the Catholic Church.
-Domínguez y Gómez went on to claim that Pope Paul VI was innocent, and that he was a victim of other Catholic leaders, who were holding him hostage in the Vatican.
+Domínguez y Gómez went on to claim that Pope Paul VI was innocent, and that he was a victim of supposed "Masonic infiltrators" in the Roman Curia, who were holding him hostage in the Vatican.

-On 18 May 1970 Cardinal José Bueno y Monreal, the Roman Catholic Archbishop of Seville formally denounced the apparitions as "collective and superstitious hysteria".
-The apparition site continued to attract Roman Catholic pilgrims and so, on 18 March 1972, Cardinal Bueno y Monreal reiterated his denunciation of the apparition and visions, forbidding Catholic devotion to Our Lady of Palmar.
-Under his ruling, no Roman Catholic priests were allowed to make pilgrimages to El Palmar de Troya, and no acts of public worship or religious services were allowed to take place.
+On 18 May 1970 Cardinal José Bueno y Monreal, the Archbishop of Seville formally denounced the apparitions as "collective and superstitious hysteria".
+The apparition site continued to attract Catholic pilgrims and so, on 18 March 1972, Cardinal Bueno y Monreal reiterated his denunciation of the apparition and visions, forbidding Catholic devotion to Our Lady of Palmar.
+Under his ruling, no Catholic priests were allowed to make pilgrimages to El Palmar de Troya, and no acts of public worship or religious services were allowed to take place.